Life Under Occupation: The Misery at the Heart of the Israel-Gaza Conflict

 No Palestinian is insulated from the occupation’s attain — not even in the well-to-do, privileged “bubble” of Ramallah, the place Israeli troopers are seldom seen.

 Everybody Sondos Mleitat is aware of bears the scars of some trauma.
-Her personal: Hiding along with her little brother, then 5, when Israeli tanks rolled into Nablus, the place she was raised.
+Her personal: Hiding together with her little brother, then 5, when Israeli tanks rolled into Nablus, the place she was raised.

 In the darkish, she mentioned, he pulled all his eyelashes out, one after the other.